GerritMihu/SMT-Transistor-Blinki/README.md

 Überprüfe die Lötstelle: Die Lötverbindung sollte glänzend und gleichmäßig sein.
 Vermeide kalte Lötstellen oder Lötbrücken.

-# Englisch:
+# English:

 ## Component explanation:

 ### Resistors:

-A resistor (also called R) is an electronic component that limits or regulates the flow of current in a circuit.
+A resistor (R1-R4) is an electronic component that limits or regulates the flow of current in a circuit.
 It converts some electrical energy into heat, influencing how much current can flow through a particular part of a circuit.

 ### Capacitor:

-A capacitor is an electronic component that stores electrical energy.
+A capacitor (C1 & C2)is an electronic component that stores electrical energy.
 It consists of two conductive surfaces, called plates, which are separated from each other by an insulating material (the dielectric).
 The main function of a capacitor is to store charge and release it when needed.

 ### LED:

-An LED (Light Emitting Diode) is an electronic component that produces light when electric current flows through it.
+An LED (Light Emitting Diode D1 & D2) is an electronic component that produces light when electric current flows through it.

 ### Transistor:

-A transistor is an electronic component that functions as a switch or amplifier.
+A transistor (Q1 & Q2) is an electronic component that functions as a switch or amplifier.
 It is made of semiconductor materials and has three connections: emitter, base and collector.
 Transistors are very important in electronics because they control the flow of current and enable amplification functions.

 ## Circuit explanation: